udexon/Hydergraph/README.md

 There are at least 3 fundamental paradigm shifts that are required to make this happen -- graph database, decentralized user authentication, hybrid programming language API -- which may explain why it has not been achieved so far, as the likelihood of finding someone or a group of programmers mastering all 3 fields would be infinitesimal.

-It takes a finite time t0 for programmer P0 to convince programmer P1 to believe in this vision, to be called Phosway.
-Let t_i be the time taken for programmer P_i to convince programmer P_{i+1}.
-So we hope that t_i < t_{i+1} is true.
-When i is small, P_i will be affected by trends in computer programming, more likely to choose to dismiss Phosway rather than believing in it.

-Get search results in a web spreadsheet, which itself is programmable.

 ## I: Graph Database